Skip to content

 Carryover Process

-In many instances, an unobligated blance on a grant may be carried over into the next budget period without sponsor approval.
-If this is permitted, it will be indicated as such in the notice of award (NOA).
+In many cases, unobligated balances may carry forward into the next budget period without sponsor approval, if permitted in the notice of award (NOA).

-• National Research Service Awards (T and F mechanisms)
+• T and F National Research Service Awards

 • Awards to individuals

-Where carryover requires sponsor approval and/or when it exceeds 25% of the award, or when it exceeds $250,000, the request should be mentioned by the PI in the progress report.
-In the justification section, and in the progress report itself, the PI should mention that a formal request will be submitted under separate cover.
+If carryover requires approval - especially when it exceeds 25% of the annual award or $250,000 - the PI should note this in the progress report and indicate that a formal request will be submitted separately.

 Grant Life Cycle step 1: Generate Your Idea Step 2: Find Funding Step 3: Develop Your Proposal Step 4: Submit Your Proposal Step 5: Manage Your Award step 6: Share Your Research